 Year 1 Phonics Parent Workshop

 Here are the slides for the Year 1 Phonics Parent Workshop

 Any questions, please come and ask Mr Bhatti, Miss O'Keeffe or Mr Eaton.

-In Science this term we have been exploring materials.
+In Science we have been exploring materials.
 We applied our knowledge and understanding of everyday materials and their properties to sort materials into different categories.

-This then led us to complete investigation and we investigated the best material to make an umbrella from.
+This then led us to complete an investigation, we investigated the best material to make an umbrella from.
 We made a simple prediction, then tested, observed and carefully recorded our results.